Livia Casciola-Rosen, PhDProfessor of Medicine

-Livia Casciola-Rosen Ph.D. is Associate Professor of Medicine.
+Livia Casciola-Rosen Ph.D. is a Professor of Medicine.
 After graduating from the University of Cape Town with a doctoral degree in medical biochemistry, she pursued postdoctoral training in Cell Biology at the Johns Hopkins University School of Medicine.
 She initially joined the faculty in the Department of Dermatology at Johns Hopkins, and subsequently became a faculty member in Rheumatology.

 Dr. Casciola-Rosen’s research has been focused on the shared mechanisms underlying the autoimmune rheumatic diseases, particularly myositis, Sjogren’s syndrome, and scleroderma.
 Dr. Casciola-Rosen has collaborated closely with Dr. Rosen, using disease-specific autoantibodies as probes to define the events that initiate and drive the autoimmune response in the rheumatic diseases.
 Dr. Casciola-Rosen also runs the Bioassay Core within the rheumatic diseases research core center, which provides a variety of immune assays to investigators studying the mechanisms of the autoimmune rheumatic diseases.